 Becoming A Nak Muay

 Petchmorakot competed multiple times a month.
-During the Thai New Year, he would maximize his opportunities – competing as many as five times a week.
+During the Thai New Year, he would maximize his opportunities by competing as many as five times a week.

-To maximize his chances, his father sent him to an established gym in the district’s capital.
-He stayed there until he was 18, when he was scouted by the famed Petchyindee Academy in Bangkok.
+His father sent him to an established gym in the district’s capital a couple of years later so he could take a step up in his career.
+He stayed there until he was 15 when he was scouted by a gym in Bangkok, but it was a difficult transition.

 “I was both scared and excited to go to Bangkok,” he admits.
 “I went alone, never having been so far from home before.”